Social Justice & Equity Statement

 As part of my personal and professional practice, I name my identities with clients and invite them to do the same.
 Our identities impact one another whether or not we name them; thus, it’s better to bring them into the open and discuss identities as they shape our work together.

-I am currently able-bodied, neurotypical, and have a smaller body.
+- I am currently able-bodied, neurodivergent, and have a smaller body.

 You might be wondering, What do “social justice and equity” look like in practice?
 In our work together, we will: